Are You Listening?

 “So, what did you do?”
 I asked, sensing there was more.

-“Well, after your talk, I went out and called my COO.
-I told him that I had just realized that I had not taken the time to really listen to all of his concerns about the merger, and try to understand why he was so against it.
-I told him that he was a smart guy that I valued a lot, and so it was really stupid of me to not listen to why he did not want to go through with this deal.
+“Well, after your talk, I called my COO.
+I told him I had just realized I had not taken the time to listen to his concerns about the merger and understand why he was so against it.
+I told him he was an intelligent guy I valued a lot, so it was stupid not to listen to why he did not want to go through with this deal.

-“So, what I wanted to do was to get together and spend a day where I could just listen and try to understand where he was coming from.
+“So, I wanted to get together and spend a day where I could just listen and try to understand where he was coming from.
 I had not done that, and I was sorry and wrong,” he said.

 “What happened?”
 I asked.

 I said, “Not only would I, but I am going to.
-Call my assistant and get it on the calendar as soon as I get back.”
+Call my assistant and get it on the calendar when I return.”

 “What happened?”
 I asked.

 “It was amazing.
-He just started talking so much that I thought he was going to show up in the room.
-He was saying things like ‘well, yeah, because when we first started negotiating …” He went on to further explain his colleague’s response, but was mostly excited about one thing.
+He talked so much that I thought he would be in the room.
+He said things like, ‘Well, yeah, because when we first started negotiating …” He explained his colleague’s response further but was mostly excited about one thing.
 “He was back. … I could feel the old Jesse again.
-We had not solved anything yet, but I could tell, something had changed.”
+We had not solved anything yet, but I could tell something had changed.”

 He was right.
 Something had changed.
-They were on the road to an answer because trust was being restored by a simple, life-changing practice: connecting through listening.
+They were on the road to an answer because a simple, life-changing practice was restoring trust: connecting through listening.

 Building trust through connecting with those you lead is a bedrock leadership principle.
 Connection is built through feeling understood.
-And people feel understood when the leader listens to their reality before trying to lead them to a new one.
+People feel understood when the leader listens to their reality before leading them to a new one.

 This is how God restored trust with us.
 He connected with our reality.
 He came here and lived the life we live.
-So we feel he really understands and we trust and follow him.
+So we feel he understands, and we trust and follow him.

-There are a thousand ways to do this, but however you do it, if you are going to have people following you, they have to feel like you understand.
+There are a thousand ways to do this, but you do it; if you are going to have people following you, they have to feel like you understand.
 So … before you lead, listen.

-Dr. Henry Cloud is a psychologist, leadership consultant, best-selling author and speaker whose books have sold more than 5 million copies.
-Cloud has written or co-written, more than 20 books including the 2-million copy best seller Boundaries.
+Dr. Henry Cloud is a psychologist, leadership consultant, best-selling author, and speaker whose books have sold over 5 million copies.
+Cloud has written or co-written more than 20 books, including the 2-million copy best seller Boundaries.